-- Range: range in x and y direction to edge of pixels of the mosaicked product should be - Button From Files: reads the maximum extend of all selected files as of the list (make sure to select the files in the list to be considered before pressing this button).
+• Range: range in x and y direction to edge of pixels of the mosaicked product should be entered.
+The coordinates refer to the pixel borders (edges) on either side of the image.

+- Button From Files: reads the maximum extend of all selected files as of the list (make sure to select the files in the list to be considered before pressing this button). - Size of the pixels [m]: Pixel size of quadratic pixels